-Without airspeed or wind data the main point to be seen is that there are places where both altitude and speed are increasing, indicating a net energy gain.
+Without airspeed or wind data the main point to be seen is that there are places, highlighted in blue, where both altitude and speed are increasing, indicating a net energy gain.
 This is very obvious during height gain.
-In fact, when kinetic and potential energy are summed the energy gain is seen to occur throughout the hump manoeuvre (the leeward wing-over turn).
-What is not clear is how this energy gain relates to the wind-velocity and to the bird’s airspeed and heading.
-The total energy depends on whether ground-speed or airspeed is used in the calculation and the plotted line of total energy will be similar to whichever speed data is used.
-In my view ground-speed gives the KE of the bird using the mass of the bird whilst airspeed gives the KE of the relative airflow using the density of the air.
-(Bear in mind the important thing in dynamic soaring is not ground speed but acceleration)
+In fact, when kinetic and potential energy are summed (not illustrated here) the energy gain is seen to occur throughout the hump manoeuvre (the leeward wing-over turn).
+What is not clear is how this energy gain relates to the wind-velocity and to the birds airspeed and heading.
+The total energy depends on whether ground-speed or airspeed is used in the calculation.
+Kinetic energy is a square law and so the plotted line of total energy will be similar to whichever speed data is used.
+In my view ground-speed gives the KE of the bird using the mass of the bird, whilst airspeed gives the KE of the relative airflow using the density of the air.
+(Bear in mind the important thing in dynamic soaring is not speed but acceleration)

 1 - the hump manoeuvres on the altitude line are leeward turns flown as wing-overs (belly to the breeze if you like)

 2 - on the position line the left turns are leeward turns (headwind to tailwind) and the right turns are windward turns (tailwind to headwind).